Sex Addiction therapy: Stop suffering and Treat it!

 The Shame Cycle and Stages of Sex Addiction

 Most addictions are cyclical in the sense that there is no concrete beginning or end, and sex addiction is no exception to this rule.
-Each stage of sex addiction leads to the next and the addict ends up feeling powerless and stuck in a downward spiral.
-The cycle of sex addiction can be broken down into six stages.
+Each stage of the disease leads to the next and the addict ends up feeling powerless and stuck in a downward spiral.
+The cycle of sexual addiction can be broken down into six stages.

 Triggers (Shame/Blame/Guilt) - A trigger refers to a catalyst that creates the need for the individual to engage in sexual behavior.
 Physical and emotional stress are common triggers.
 Some examples of physical and emotional stress are depression, stress, anxiety, anger, loneliness, and shame.
 Even positive rather than negative agents can serve as triggers for compulsive sexual behavior.